Waseca Junior & Senior High School

 Further, any other uses that are inappropriate to the educational setting or disruptive to the educational process are not considered acceptable use.
 Violation of the policy may result in one or more of the following, but are not limited to:

 - Notification of parents

 - Loss of access and other disciplinary actions as addressed in the student handbooks shall be consequences for inappropriate use.
 When appropriate, law enforcement agencies may be involved.

 - Content filtering for students in violation of the Acceptable Use Policy.

 Users are informed that school officials have the right to examine students and staff files, school owned devices and school email accounts at any time.

 ALCOHOL, TOBACCO & CONTROLLED SUBSTANCES

 Use and possession of alcohol, tobacco products, or any other mood altering substances vaping or paraphernalia, or any other mood altering substances is prohibited any time and any place during the school day or on school property or while involved in a school sponsored activity.
-Students who use/possess any of the above items will receive an initial 3 day Out-of-School Suspension.
+Students who use/possess any of the above items will receive up to 3 days of Out-of-School Suspension.
 Students will be referred to the Police Liaison Officer.